 The service was led and managed well.
 There was clear leadership within the service and a culture of openness and transparency.
-It was apparent that leaders had a clear understanding of their role in monitoring, directing and supporting improvement.
+It was apparent that leaders had a clear understanding of their role in monitoring, directing, and supporting improvement.
 The focus was on providing a person-centred service and there was regular evaluation of people's outcomes.
 This helped people get the right care and support at the right time.
-Feedback and the wishes of people using the service were key drivers for service development and improvement.
+Feedback from staff and the wishes of people using the service were key drivers for service development and improvement.
 Communication within the staff team was good and information was shared verbally and electronically.
 This meant staff were kept up to date with changes in people's care needs so that action could be taken quickly and effectively.
 The staff team shared responsibility for identifying and supporting improvement.
 Staff told us they were confident about giving feedback and raising concerns and their views would be considered.

-There were a number of effective systems in place to evaluate people's experiences.
-This included client and service feedback surveys which had evaluated well.
-The service was using a digital support planning system which allowed management to audit and evaluate all aspects of support provided to people.
-Audits took place across a range of different areas within the service, and these linked into the service improvement plan.
-It was positive that the service had developed its service improvement plan in line with the Care Inspectorate's Quality Framework and this plan clearly outlined the future direction of the service.
+There were effective systems in place to evaluate people's experiences.
+This included client and staff feedback surveys.
+Audits took place across a range of different areas within the service, and these linked into the service improvement plan and this plan clearly outlined the future direction of the service.
 The plan provided detail about how this would be delivered and what success looked like.
 The manager had robust systems for assessing accidents and incidents and there were appropriate follow up actions taken to identify the causes or to minimise any reoccurrence.
 This meant people and families could be confident that staff understood how to keep their loved ones safe.

 Families felt staff and managers valued and listened to them and took appropriate action when issues were raised.
 This resulted in true partnership working with the focus remaining on the individuals' needs and how these were met.
 Families told us: